 Most of Ch’s B, C and pre-makeover H (J) were initially posted spring, 2019, before the author realized he’d sized them to be shrunk down to fit a “standard” 6 x 9″ trim size, vs. today’s graphic novel standard trim size of 5-1/2″ x 8″.
 All pages posted since 10/19 have been sized correctly.

-Additional post-10/19 upgrades: putting space between panels; making boxes larger & words more readable when shrunk down (still a need for more consistency in size of “type”); new material added, & spread out existing scenes to increase art to word ratio.
+Additional post-10/19 upgrades: putting space between panels; making boxes larger & words more readable when shrunk down (still a need for more consistency in size of “type”); new material added, & spreading out existing scenes to increase art to word ratio.
 Result: Ch.
 Pre-A was 4 pages, it’s now 12; Ch.
 D has grown from 8 to 24 pp. in 4 stages.
 (All counts exclude Notes & Questions.)
 Expected: Ch.
 B will grow from 12 pages now to 16-20.
-New Ch’s E, F, G & I (only E is complete) should collectively average 20+ pages.
-Chapter I is anticipated to be the longest, perhaps 30 pages; Ch’s Pre-A & A are tied, at 12 pages each for shortest; Ch’s.
-E & F should be on the short side (16 pages).
+New Ch’s E, F, G & I (E & F are complete) should collectively average 20-25 pages.
+Chapter I is anticipated to be the longest, perhaps 30 pages; Ch’s Pre-A & A are tied, at 12 pages each for shortest; Ch.
+E is next shortest (16 pages).
 Ch’s.
 C (already expanded once) & G will likely exceed 25 pp in final form; Ch.
 H is 24 pages (double Ch.
 A or its Ch.
 J forebear), due to a major new sub-plot around social class & bullying.
+Ch.
+F was expected to be as short as Chapter E, but after adding a sub-plot with rats, it also increased to 24 pages (and given it’s a dialog-heavy chapter, especially toward the end, it may warrant expansion.

-With a projected average chapter length of 20+ pages — plus Front Matter — the author reduced a more ambitious number of chapters to ten, aiming for a typical print graphic novel length of 200-250 pages (80 pages more with Notes/ Questions).
-The author’s modified chapters as developed to reflect what’s current in society, especially its impact on those with Autism.
+With a projected average chapter length of 20+ pages — plus Front Matter — the author reduced a more ambitious number of chapters to ten, aiming for a typical print graphic novel length of 224-256 pages (80 pages more if Notes/ Questions are in the book vs. online only).
+The author’s modified chapters have been developed to reflect what’s current in society, especially its impact on those with Autism.
 So Chapter E (Therapy Dog …) touches on Black Lives Matter concerns, albeit modestly, along with loneliness and the use of therapy animal.
 Race, social class and “difference” issues come up again in Chapter H, in which Aspie Mouse has uncomfortable interactions with four mouse brothers who initially don’t trust him; Ch.
 H also confronts bullying.
-Chapter F (Klumsy Kat) features a character with “multiple disabilities (differences?).”
-Chapter I is set during the early days of the Covid-19 pandemic, with a focus on Aspie Mouse’s interaction with zoo animals — especially the often awkward social interactions those with Autism often have with peers (for him, other rodents), building on Ch.
+Chapter F (Klumsy Kat) features a character with “multiple disabilities (challenges),” along with issues around separation/ being “sent away.”
+Chapter I is set during the early days of the Covid-19 pandemic, with a focus on Aspie Mouse’s interaction with zoo animals — especially the often awkward social interactions those with Autism often have with peers (which for AM is other rodents), in that way building on Ch.
 H.

 If I don’t implement your suggestion, it wasn’t ignored; nor did I reject you as a person!
 Goes back to when I was a textbook acquisitions editor: I observed that when I got my successful academic authors “peer reviews,” they were good at separating the wheat from the chaff.
 They knew what fit — or even improved upon — their vision, yet passed on other well-intended reviewer suggestions that didn’t.
 As 12-step programs suggest, “Take what you like and leave the rest!”
 My less successful authors often (a) ignored reviewer suggestions, (b) were unable to implement them, or (c) tried to appease reviewers by doing everything they suggested, leading to an unwieldy mess.
 My intention is to do what my successful authors did: take to heart what fits — and leave the rest!
 I’m not doing this so much for my personal gain (though it has been such a gift for me in my marriage and elsewhere in my life to constantly ask, “What’s the impact of my behavior or words on YOU?”), but for the benefit of my newly discovered/ adopted “tribe” — fellow “Aspie’s!”